Breaking the Circle: An Autonomous Control-Switching Strategy for Stable Orographic Soaring in MAVs: METHODOLOGY

 \subsection{Angle of Attack (AoA) sensor}

-We implemented an AoA sensor on our MAVs using a 3D-printed wind vane with a servo motor to measure the angle.
-The servo motor was repurposed as a pure encoder by removing the motor part, with the angle directly measured and transmitted to the autopilot system.
+We implemented an AoA sensor on our MAVs using a 3D-printed wind vane with a potentiometer to measure the angle.
+This was done by repurposing a servo actuator as a pure encoder by removing the electric motor, while the angle is still directly measured and transmitted to the autopilot system.
 Despite minimal friction, the weight of the wind vane and remaining friction imposed a minimum operational wind speed for the sensor, approximately 6.0$m/s$.
 Below this speed, measurements were inaccurate.
 However, since the minimum wind speed for soaring in both MAVs exceeds this threshold, the limitation had no significant impact.

 The AoA sensor was manually calibrated in the wind tunnel.
 The testing result of the AoA sensor is shown in figure \ref{f:aoa}, yielding a root mean square error (RMSE) of 0.575 degrees and a maximum error of 2.118 degrees within the typical operational range for our soaring flight.